smartcatdev/support-system/readme.txt

 == Changelog ==

+= 1.1.2 =
+- Fix issue with DB query showing up in the admin dashboard for some users

 = 1.1.1 =
 - Added confirmation for deleting images and comments
 - Gravtar of assigned agent in ticket list